 The CPSRFP is a distinct field-based academic programme which is geared towards developing a cohort of students who are trained in the design, implementation and evaluation of disaster relief operations.
 The core aim of the CPSRFP is to explore the linkages between disaster response, development and peacebuilding with a focus on integrating non-traditional techniques for conflict resolution and early recovery in disaster relief.
 ‘Early recovery’ is defined as a “multidimensional process of recovery that begins in a humanitarian setting” and “is an integrated and coordinated approach, using humanitarian mechanisms, to gradually turn the dividends of humanitarian action into sustainable crisis recovery, resilience building and development opportunities.
 The Fellowship is a competitive programme through which the selected students of the Jindal School of International Affairs are placed in various areas of operations of Doctors for You (DFY)-India in a multi phased training programme over a period of three months.

 DFY-India is a pioneering medical disaster relief organization with several disaster and crisis responses since its establishment.
 It also administers public health centres in Mumbai and Bihar, and has developed a key focus on maternal and child health.
-The organization has been awarded the SAARC Youth Award for Outstanding Contribution to Humanitarian Work in the aftermath of natural disasters in 2009 and was awarded the Best Medical Team in a Crisis Zone by the British Medical Journal Awards in 2011.
+The organisation has been awarded the SAARC Youth Award for Outstanding Contribution to Humanitarian Work in the aftermath of natural disasters in 2009 and was awarded the Best Medical Team in a Crisis Zone by the British Medical Journal Awards in 2011.
 It is also member of the Asian Disaster Risk Reduction Network (ADRRN).
 Since 2012, DFY-India and the Jindal School of International Affairs have conducted a substantive collaboration involving joint research projects, joint crisis response programme planning, joint training workshops and internship programmes.

 The CPSRFP seeks to build on this collaboration and provide students with a distinct learning opportunity.
 Through the Fellowship, JGU’s international affairs students will be placed in ongoing projects that will not only allow them to bridge policy and practice, but also to contribute to actual implementation.
 The programme is especially relevant for students seeking to specialize in crisis response, post-crisis recovery, international development and public health programming in humanitarian emergencies.